Skip to main content

 Ellen Street, Moonta, photo taken in approximately 1874.
 SLSA: B 24477

-Two weeks before her execution, Elizabeth wrote a confession and handed it to the Reverend James Bickford, who had been visiting her in the Gaol, with the instruction that it be read after her death.
+Two weeks before her execution, Elizabeth wrote a confession and handed it to the Reverend James Bickford, who had been visiting her in the Gaol, with the instruction that it be opened only after her death.

 ‘Confession of Elizabeth Woolcock’, published in the South Australian Register, Friday 2 January 1874